obertscheiderfhwn/RTMsim/paper.md

 # Outlook
 A customized version of the implemented PDE solver is used for a bachelor thesis at the ISSE Augsburg.
-ADD A PASSAGE ABOUT THE TOPIC.
+Reinforcement learing is used...

 The source code is prepared for the following extensions:
 - Import of mesh file in different format.